 The Department is responsible for the provision of anaesthetic services to four operating theatres and the interventional MRI operating suite.
 In addition, the department also provides anaesthetic support for the Neuroradiology Department.
 The total caseload for 2014, including emergencies, exceeded 5,400 cases.
-The department now has fifteen substantive consultant anaesthetists.
+The department now has eighteen substantive consultant anaesthetists.

 Consultant anaesthetists are responsible for both the Surgical and Medical Intensive Care Units as well as having a major input into the Pain Management Unit.
 The department also leads the Acute Pain Service, an important facet of anaesthetic practice.
 The department also has responsibility for the critical care outreach team which allows continuing care when patients are discharged from the Intensive Care Units to the general wards.
 Similarly, the tracheostomy team, which includes physiotherapists, anaesthetists and speech and language therapists has revolutionised the care of patients with airway problems.
 The recently established Neuromuscular Complex Care Centre also receives anaesthetic input.